 In the example where a character fails to get what they want, often they'll learn something from their failure to then succeed.
 For example, a knight wants a magical sword that he believes will make him strong enough to kill a dragon.
 He searches the land, making friends, overcoming obstacles, and growing as a person.
 He finds the sword but it is taken from him by a traitor.
 However, with his new found bravery, friends, and inner strength gained from the journey, he and his allies risk their lives, working as a team to defeat the dragon, learning there is greater power in love and friendship.

 So focus on character, develop character, know your character, love your character, then enjoy the journey you go on with them.
-Also a good way to sum a character up is to think, ‘How would I describe them when I meet them for the first time?’
+The better you know them, the easier rewriting will also be.

 Character name and age

 Style, dress sense

 How do they feel about their appearance?